ww18/webpack.js.org/content/guides/code-splitting-css.md

 }
 ```

-With above two steps, you can generate a new bundle specifically for all the CSS modules and add them as a separate tag in the `index.html`.
+With above three steps, you can generate a new bundle specifically for all the CSS modules and add them as a separate tag in the `index.html`.